April 2nd, 2014

 February 14th, 2014

 This post is dedicated to the creativity and at times astonishing ingenuity of the human spirit.
 I have always believed that one of the most powerful modes of self expressions lies in our soul-driven ability to see the innate and permeating beauty that is inherent in all things.
-This inspiring, creative force has helped turned subway cars and ghetto walls into stunning, haunting mosaics, designed and re-designed cars, fashion and the trinkets and baubles that so uniquely color the sounds and textures of our era.
+This inspiring, creative force has helped turned subway cars and ghetto walls into stunning mosaics, designed and re-designed cars, revolutionized fashion and inspired the trinkets and baubles that so uniquely color the sounds and textures of our era.

 The Mezuzah cases pictured below are wonderful examples of this re-creative spirit at work.
-They are truly a unique and, well… different interpretation of the classic, traditional Mezuzah style.
+They are truly a unique and, well… different interpretation of the classic, traditional Mezuzah.
 Don’t get me wrong, to the inspired re-creators of the world, we applaud your work and we cherish your contributions to society, but every now and then even the best of us are bound to get a little carried away… Read more »

 February 5th, 2014